EVerest/EVerest/docs/dev_tools/edm.rst

 	    git_tag: devel
 	  timer	:

-Create a Workspace Config From an Existing Directory Tree
+Create a workspace config from an existing directory tree
 #########################################################
 Suppose you already have a directory tree that you want to save into a config file.
 You can do this with the following command: